STAT545-UBC/STAT545-UBC-original-website/block011_write-your-own-function-01.md

 #### Sidebar: other uses for `assertthat` or `ensurer`

 Another good use of these packages is to leave checks behind in data analytical scripts.
 Consider our repetitive use of Gapminder.
 Every time we load this data, we inspect it, e.g., with `str()`.
 Informally, we're checking that it still has 1704 rows.
 But we could, and probably should, formalize that with a call like `assert_that(nrow(gapminder) == 1704)`.
-This would tell us if the data suddenly changed, alerting us to a problem with the data file or the import.
-This can be a useful wake-up call in scripts that you re-run alot as you build a pipeline, where it's easy to zone out and stop paying attention.
+This would alert us if the data suddenly changed, which can be a useful wake-up call in scripts that you re-run often as you build a pipeline, where it's easy to zone out and stop paying attention.

 ### Wrap-up and what's next?